How to Add an Offset to the DS1859 Temperature Reading

 Figure 1.
 Digitally applied temperature offset.

-, there will be a loss of temperature accuracy (1°C) when using the remaining equations because the decimal portion of the temperature value will be truncated.
-Use the following equation to determine the factory-calibrated absolute temperature reference, TABSREF
+Once TOFFSET has been calculated, the value must be converted from hex to decimal.
+This will produce an accurate value for our reference temperature.
+If a hex value is used for TOFFSET, there will be a loss of temperature accuracy (1°C) when using the remaining equations because the decimal portion of the temperature value will be truncated.
+Use the following equation to determine the factory-calibrated absolute temperature reference, TABSREF(°C).

 The value TOFFWRITE should then be written to the Temperature Offset register.
 In Table 01h, write the most significant byte into address AEh and write the least significant byte into address AFh.

 Example 1In the following example, the Temperature Offset register is recalculated so that a DS1859 exposed to 25°C will read 35°C. Therefore, a 10°C offset is desired.
 Start by reading the factory-calibrated Temperature Offset register.
 In this example, that register contains 012Eh.
 Use Equation 1 to XOR this value with B680h to decode the temperature offset value.
 The result is B7AEh.
 Converting this hex value into decimal, we get 47022d.

 Next, use Equation 2 to find the factory-calibrated absolute temperature reference, TABSREF, for this part.
 In this example, the result is -272.640625°C.

 Since a 10°C offset is to be added, use Equation 3 to calculate the new temperature offset value, TNEWOFFSET.
 The result is 48302d.

 Convert 48302d to hex to get BCAEh.
 Use Equation 4 to encode this offset so it can be written into the Temperature Offset register.
 The result is 0A2Eh.